qosmonot/yearn-comms/CONTRIBUTING.md

 # Contributor's guide to Github

+*Below is a step-by-step guide to help walk you through the steps on Github to contribute to this repository.
+If you are having trouble seeing the screenshots below, we suggest you switch your Github appearance settings to Light default.*

+In this guide are 2 options to follow.
+Option 1 might be a little easier, while Option 2 will also help you understand how Git and Github works!

 ##### Option 1.a (editing a single file from the Github website)
 You can follow this method for translating one piece of content at a time.